-Consists of sorted newspapers, junk mail, magazines, printing and writing papers and other acceptable papers generated from residential programs (such as residential household and apartment collections and drop-off centers) sorted and processed at a recycling facility.
-Material should be free of containerboard and brown grades (OCC, Kraft bags, boxboard and Kraft carrier board).
+Consists of sorted newspapers, mail, magazines, printing and writing papers and other acceptable papers generated from residential programs (such as residential household and apartment collections and drop-off centers) sorted and processed at a recycling facility.
+Containerboard and brown grades (OCC, Kraft bags, boxboard and Kraft carrier board) will be considered as "Outthrows."
+Due to some technical questions, a clarification to the language above was made in August 2019.